 - Preheat oven to 350°F. Grease the inside of the loaf pan with oil.
 Line the loaf pan (9-inch x 5-inch) with parchment paper.

-- Place lentils in a small to medium saucepan and cover with 2 cups of water; add ½ teaspoon salt.
+- Place lentils in a small to medium saucepan and cover with 2 cups of water; add a pinch of salt if desired.
 Bring to a boil over medium heat.
 Once boiling, reduce heat to low to keep simmering and cover loosely.
 Cook lentils for around 20 minutes, until lentils are soft but not falling apart.
 If they are not done at this point, check every 5 minutes until done.
 Strain if needed and let cool.
 Lay them on a baking sheet and pat dry with a clean lint-free towel.

 - Pulse rolled oats for several seconds in food processor, until small pieces are visible.
 Place in large bowl.